-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 Myoclonus is a symptom not a disease.
 This is often enough to make the diagnosis.

 National Institute of Neurological Disorders and Stroke